 Just a few simple clicks and your work will be done.
 No more confusing options and settings.
 Further, it supports Windows from Vista to the latest version of Windows 10.
 And it is compatible with older Legacy BIOS, MBR partition and the newer UEFI mode.

 - Best for creating Windows USB bootable drives on Linux or Ubuntu

 - Available to Linux OS only

 TransMac is sure not the best Rufus alternative.
-However, it is pretty important when it comes to flashing Mac OS files to live USB drivers.
+However, it is pretty important to flash Mac OS files to live USB drivers.
 TransMAC can flash Mac OS DMG files using a windows machine without any complicated issues.

 - Best for creating macOS USB installer on Windows PC